Table of Contents

 - Extended personal travel before or after travel for University purposes;

 For the purposes of ensuring student and faculty safety, it is strongly preferred that student travel abroad programs be administered and organized by International Programs.
 When this is not the case, any and all University units (including colleges, departments, centers, offices, or other operational units) organizing such travel must comply with minimum requirements set by University of Iowa International Programs for the organization and promotion of student travel abroad.
 The following processes are followed for student travel programs administered by International Programs, Study Abroad.
-All other University of Iowa units organizing student travel must also:
+All other University of Iowa units organizing or promoting student travel must also:

 - Ensure appropriate contracting of partners;

 - Develop a 24/7 contact protocol and emergency plan that includes prompt notification of the 24/7 emergency responder for International Programs in the event of a University traveler emergency abroad;